pszemraj/vid2cleantxt/README.md

 ## Basic explanation of pipeline process

-	- Receive directory input from user.
+	- Receive directory input from user in script run window*.
 Iterate through that directory, find all video files
 	- FOR each video file
-		- convert video to .wav format audio chunks of duration X* seconds with MoviePy
+		- convert video to .wav format audio chunks of duration X** seconds with MoviePy
 		- transcribe all X audio chunks through a pretrained wav2vec2model (transformers), store results in a list
 		- write all results of the list into a text file, store various runtime metrics into a separate text list
 	- after above completed, create wo new files: one with all transcriptions appended, one with all metadata appended.